sys-256/GifBot/README.md

 Go to https://discord.com/api/oauth2/authorize?client_id=867011965988503562&permissions=2048&scope=bot, and add the bot to a server you have the required permissions on.

+**Important update: I have decided to take the bot offline considering it was used very little.
+Hosting the bot yourself is now the only option if you plan on using GifBot.**

 ## Hosting it yourself

 ### Prerequisites